-- Free from hernias, lameness and other health defects. - Boars should have a masculine appearance. - Two large and well-formed testicles. - Boars should be from large litters and from fastest-growing household. - Boars should not be related to the pigs of your farm. - Originate from disease-free herds. - You can select from another breed to get the advantages of crossbreeding.
+- Free from hernias, lameness and other health defects - Have masculine appearance of male - Two large and well-formed testicles - Boars should be from large litters and from fastest-growing family. - Boars should not be related to the pigs of your farm. - From herds that are disease-free. - You can select from another breed to get advantages of cross-breeding.

-Note: The selection criteria for other species can be added as needed.
+Note: Selection criteria for other species can be added as needed